Monitoring external contractors

 Which criteria does Novo Nordisk have for animal studies performed by external contractors?

 Novo Nordisk has for years used the guidelines for good animal welfare from the Council of Europe (Appendix A of ETS123) as our global standard.
 This guideline was implemented into Danish legislation in 2003.
-From 2010 it also became a part of the EU directive covering the area of experimental animals which will be implemented in EU as of Jan 2013.
+From 2010 it also became a part of the EU directive covering the area of experimental animals which was implemented in EU as of Jan 2013.

 We require that our external contractors both within the EU and outside the EU live up to our global standards – now part of the EU directive on animal welfare in studies.